asciamanna/asciamanna.github.io/_drafts/remove-cross-team-dependencies.md

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from inception to use in production without external dependencies.
 This means software developers, front-end experts, product experts, customer proxies, Quality Assurance engineers, database experts, DevOps, and UX experts all working together on the same cross-functional team.
-Contrary to some current Agile training that says UX should be outside of the teams, I believe this to be wrong.
 When roles get moved out of cross-functional teams, overhead and handoffs are introduced.
-This often results in agile teams operating in violation of agile principles and values.
+This often results in teams operating in violation of agile principles and values.
 Now recognize that these are roles and not necessarily individuals.
 Members of the team may play multiple roles for their team.

-## The Horizontal Team Mistake
+## The Single-Discipline Team Mistake

-Unfortunately I still see a lot of development organizations build horizontal teams instead of vertical teams.
+Unfortunately I still see a lot of development organizations build horizontal teams based on discipline instead of vertical, cross-functional teams.
 These teams deliver technical solutions to each other instead of delivering user-facing features to production.
-These organizations have UI teams, back-end service teams, web services teams, API teams, infrastructure teams, database teams, release managers, and operations teams (the only ones in the organization allowed to deploy to production).
-I want to make it clear that these example teams I've suggested may not always be problematic.
-If the team can operate independent of other teams, do not have other teams dependent on them, and can deliver features to production then they should not be a problem.
+These organizations have UI teams, UX teams, "middle-tier" teams, web services teams, API teams, infrastructure teams, database teams, QA teams, release managers, and operations teams (the only ones in the organization allowed to deploy to production).
+If a team can operate independent of other teams, does not have other teams dependent on them, and can deliver features to production then that is a pretty good measure that the organizational structure isn't add odds with delivering.

 When companies deliver features to production disabled yet another handoff occurs if a separate organization is responsible for enabling the feature in production.